 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for gastroenterology in round 1 2018 is Scotland.
+The lead recruiter for gastroenterology in 2019 is Scotland.

 If you have queries specifically regarding your interview or feedback, please contact the region at which the interview is being held.